Toggle menu

 Adult Social Funding Precept

 The presentation of council tax bills is set out by Government (the Ministry of Housing, Communities and Local Government) in regulations each year.
-The display of elements of the council tax bill relating to Norfolk County Council has therefore changed from that used in 2024-25.
-For 2025-26 the prescribed approach requires billing authorities to adjust the presentation of the council tax charge by Adult Social Care authorities on council tax bills to show a single line for a total cash charge and annual increase, with one cash figure and one percentage figure.
+For 2026-27 the prescribed approach requires billing authorities to adjust the presentation of the council tax charge by Adult Social Care authorities on council tax bills to show a single line for a total cash charge and annual increase, with one cash figure and one percentage figure.

 Second Home Premium

-From 1 April 2025, there will be an introduction of an additional premium for properties that are registered as a second homes.
-This will mean that a further premium of 100% will be charged to these properties and therefore the total Council Tax charge will be 200%.
+From 1 April 2025, there was an introduction of an additional premium for properties that are registered as a second homes.
+That meant that a further premium of 100% was charged to these properties and therefore the total Council Tax charge will be 200%.

 The definition of a second home for Council Tax purposed is a dwelling which has 'no one resident' but is 'substantially furnished'.